narvalotech/jonathan.rico.live/content/blog/2024-04-24/index.md

 ### Story

 This time, you are in my shoes.
-You are a contributor to the Zephyr host and are trying to write a blog post on `rr`. **You need to find a bug**.
+You are a contributor to the Zephyr host and are trying to write a blog post on rr. **You need to find a bug**.
 You have an old android device (version 10), you just play around with it and the bt-shell and see if you can observe something weird.

 You connect to [your app](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en&gl=US) on an Android phone and subscribe to the heart-rate monitor characteristic.